VML/Drupal-Theme-Blackbird/README.md

-# Drupal-Theme-Blackbird
+# Drupal Theme: Denim

-An opinionated html5 theme built to be used as a scaffolding theme for new projects.
-It is best used with the "Blackbird" profile.
+A feature-filled starter theme that works well with the Blackbird profile of the same name.

+To use this as a base project, use the KIT command `fin kit/theme` or the Drush command `drush kit:theme`.